ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Fixed: PHP Warning on schema settings Review tab #2095
 * Fixed: Test with new version of wordpress i.e. 6.5v #2096
 * Fixed: Issue with Import/export option #2098

-= 1.28 (29 Feb 2024) =

-* Enhancement: Implemented new LearningResource schema type #1789
-* Enhancement: Implemented new Vacationrental schema type #2068
-* Enhancement: Remove articleBody property from schema markup when it is empty #2070
-* Fixed: Resolved problem with DOM after filling data in the product schema #2073
-* Fixed: Added field "@id" in itemlist #2074
-* Fixed: Ratingbox Warning that appeared after latest update #2079
-* Enhacement: Author url is missing in QandA schema #2081
-* Fixed: Q&A Schema is not getting enabled and disabled on post page #2082
-* Fixed: Custom Schema markup breakage #2083
-* Fixed: Review collection PHP error on the user end  #2084

 All changelog available on [GitHub](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp/releases).